 We love our horns.
 Like really!
 Seriously, who doesn't love a good sounding horn?
 So, we're now providing a wide range of horns for you to apply to your locomotive as appropriate or as you see fit (even if it's not appropriate).
 To get a short "toot" just tap F2 or your "HORN" button.
 If you hear a long tail-off, you are tapping for too long.
-We've picked a couple default horns based on the prototype (one for the 1400s and one for the 1900s) but we've included a few others in CV163.
-Refer to the "Custom Sound Settings" section below.
+Refer to the "Custom Sound Settings" section below for the CV163 options for the fourteen different horns we've included.